robisonsantos/evm/README.md

     If the specified version is available, this will download it from <http://www.erlang.org/download.html>, then evm will store it for future installation.

 - **remove** (`$ evm remove <version>`)
     If the specified version has been cached on your system, this will remove it.
-If the specified version has been installed, this will also uninstall it.
+If it has been installed, this will also uninstall it.

 - **uninstall** (`$ evm uninstall <version>`)
     If the specified version has been installed on your system, this will uninstall it.